sandrasnchz/PRACTICAS-Sandra-Sanchez/README.md

 # Bioinformatics Analysis of NGS Data

-This repository contains the scripts, workflows and selected results generated during my internship, focused on the analysis of next-generation sequencing (NGS) data, including whole exome sequencing (WES), whole genome sequencing (WGS) and RNA-seq.
+This repository contains the scripts, workflows and selected results generated during my internship at Bioinformatics Unit of Instituto de Salud Carlos III (BU-ISCIII), focused on the analysis of next-generation sequencing (NGS) data, including Whole Exome Sequencing (WES), Whole Genome Sequencing (WGS) and RNA-seq.

 ## Contents

 - *ANALYSIS/*: Scripts and pipelines used for data processing and analysis (e.g., QC, alignment, variant calling).
 - *RESULTS/*: Relevant output files such as processed tables and figures derived from the analyses.
 - *DOC/*: Configuration files, parameters and additional documentation.
+- *RAW/*: Placeholder directory for raw sequencing data (not included in the repository due to size and privacy constraints).
+- *REFERENCES/*: Reference files used in the analyses (e.g., reference genomes, annotations, auxiliary resources).

 ## Notes